Scootic/RenCSharp/Assets/RenC#/Example Project/ExampleProjectREADME.txt

 or changing the graphics of the prefabs.

 It is advisable that you set up your AssetReferences to group assets in specific ways.
 Or not, you do you.

+If you want to create custom scripts to extend this system, check with the READMEs in the relevant folder first.
 ------------------------------------------------------------------------------------------------------------------
 Placeholder Assets: